PeNgzzzzz/PeNgzzzzz/README.md

   - 🎓 I’m currently an undergraduate CS student at the University of Waterloo
   - 🌱 I’m currently learning Operating System and Algorithm
-  - 🔭 I’m currently working as an Automation Software Developer in Toronto (Coop)
+  - 🔭 I’m currently in my 3B study term
   - 😄 Pronouns: He / Him
   - ⚡ Fun fact: I am a hardcore gamer who was ranked as the Grandmaster in League of Legends and the Global Elite in CSGO